 Times Now broadcast a show targetting the 49 celebrities who had written an open letter to the Prime Minister, expressing concern over mob lynching in the country.

 Those critical of the government were attacked by social media users as well.
-The Twitter handle Friends of RSS (@friendsofrss) which is followed by top leaders of the BJP, including the PM Modi, wrote, “Will the Award Wapsi gang and the intellectuals who have coined the word lynching say something?”
+The X handle Friends of RSS, (@friendsofrss) which is followed by top leaders of the BJP, including the PM Modi, wrote, “Will the Award Wapsi gang and the intellectuals who have coined the word lynching say something?”

-Subsequently, media reports came pouring in that the family has denied RSS links.
-India Today also reported that Pal’s brother-in-law, Diptiman Sarkar, said that an RSS member offered him financial help however he rejected the man’s assistance and told him that his brother-in-law was never associated with any political party.
+Subsequently, media reports came pouring in that the family had denied RSS links.
+India Today reported that Pal’s brother-in-law, Diptiman Sarkar, said that an RSS member had offered him financial help, but he rejected it saying that his brother-in-law was never associated with any political party.

 After a week-long investigation, West Bengal police arrested Utpal Behara from Bandhu Prakash Pal’s hometown and ruled out any political angle to the crime.
 “According to police, Pal also worked as an insurance agent and 20-year-old Behra had bought two life insurance policies from him.
-Behra told his interrogators that Pal gave him the receipt for the first policy but was dodging to give the receipt for the second,” reported The Hindu.
-The police also claimed in a tweet that Behara confessed to his crimes.
+Behra told investigators that Pal had given him the receipt for the first policy but was dodging to give the receipt for the second,” reported The Hindu.
+The police also claimed in a tweet that Behara confessed to his crime.

-The tragic murder of a family over a personal financial dispute was politicised by the TMC’s main opposition in West Bengal.
-BJP’s unverified claims were given credence by the media which also added communal fervent to the crime.
-Supporters of the party made massive attempts on social media to allude that the perpetrator was Muslim.
+The gruesome murder of a family over a personal financial dispute was politicised by the BJP.
+Their unverified claims were given credence by the media which also added communal spin to the crime.
+Supporters of the party made massive attempts on social media to prove that the perpetrator was a Muslim.

 Incidentally, none of these online influencers, media organisations and politicians has posted clarifications on the premature, hateful assertions which were laid to rest by West Bengal police.
-In fact, a few have continued to propagate misinformation.
-A report by Swarajya post the details released by the police still refers to Bandhu Prakash Pal as ‘RSS worker’.
-A tweet Gaurav Pradhan continues to give the crime a communal colour by suggesting that the family was hatched to death because Pal objected to the construction of a mosque in the area.
+In fact, a few continued to amplify misinformation.
+A report by Swarajya post the details released by the police still refered to Bandhu Prakash Pal as an ‘RSS worker’.

 Donate to Alt News!